Rusiann7/Market-Price-Tracker/CodeofConduct.md

 - Reporting to appropriate authorities in cases of illegal activity

 ## 8. Reporting
-To report violations, contact the project maintainers at [maintainer contact email].
+To report violations, contact the project maintainers at Rusiann7@protonmail.com.
 All reports will be reviewed and investigated promptly and fairly.

 ## 9. Modifications
 This Code of Conduct may be updated periodically.
 Contributors will be notified of significant changes.
 Continued participation after changes constitutes acceptance of the new terms.